-Breastfeeding in the Hospital
+Latch Issues in the Hospital

-Hospital staff needs to pay attention to your baby's dirty diapers, feeding amounts, and weights.
+Most people are in the hospital only 24-48 hours after delivery.
+Hospital staff need to pay attention to your baby's dirty diapers, feeding amounts, and weight.
 They want to make sure your baby is eating enough, so they might encourage pumping or formula.
 But the first few days are so important for getting a good start to breastfeeding.
+Share your desire to breastfeed with hospital staff and work together to come up with solutions that do not interfere with breastfeeding.
+Ask for a lactation consultant to assess breastfeeding too.

 SOURCE: https://www.msbfc.org/supplementing-just-one-bottle.html